JuergenSchwertl/AzureSphereSamples/README.md

 * [Set up an account](https://docs.microsoft.com/en-us/azure-sphere/install/azure-directory-account) to authenticate with Microsoft Azure
 * [Claim your device](https://docs.microsoft.com/en-us/azure-sphere/install/claim-device)
 * [Configure Wi-Fi](https://docs.microsoft.com/en-us/azure-sphere/install/configure-wifi)

+**Please note**
+> If you setup your account to create an Azure Sphere tenant, you will need to use a user account in your own Azure Active Directory.
+> I.e. if you accidentally choose your Microsoft Account ( myname@outlook.com ) it would try to create a tenant in the Outlook.com directory
+> where you likely won't have sufficient user permissions to add Enterprise Applications!
+> If you choose to use your corporate account, make sure your AAD administrator has setup your account with the appropriate permissions.

 ## Lab #1: Setup Azure IoT Hub and Azure IoT Hub Device Provisioning Service
 Please follow the steps as outlined in [Set up an IoT Hub for Azure Sphere](https://docs.microsoft.com/en-us/azure-sphere/app-development/setup-iot-hub).